Posts on the Gender Debate

 The Argument Before Battle Poem

-Through the fight of two children, this poem explores how scripture and power have been used to keep women from having authority.
-It also delves into a possible future where women do the same thing back to men, and the consequences of such behavior.
+Through the fight of two children, this poem explores how scripture and power have been used to keep women from having authority in the church.
+It also delves into a possible future where women do the same thing back to men.

 Working with Dad's Tools